 I recommend using this one for the backyard (as a backup home shower) or leaving it at the campsite.

 For under $20, you can get this option from RISEPRO.
 The PVC material bag also uses solar energy to heat up the bag.
 It can heat water to 113 degrees Fahrenheit within three hours.
 The durability of this bag is fantastic!
-It holds 10 gallons of water, and there are nearly 1,000 positive ratings.
+It holds 10 gallons of water, and there are over 1,000 positive ratings.

 A customer gave it five stars and wrote, "You should drain it and refill it about every three months.
 And NOW you are prepared in case of an emergency.
 In both of my residences, my homes are susceptible to dangerous weather that can affect water quality or supply.
 Even flooding which doesn't destroy homes can bring contamination to your city's water table."